pvambenepe/dbg-pds-option-calibration/README.md

 Asymmetrical information can be detected because they will ultimately lead to a sudden shift of a parameter like the spot price, the volatility or the dividend yield.

-The goal here is to spot signals in the trading pattern that will alert such actor that something is fishy
+The goal here is to spot signals in the trading pattern that will alert such actor that something is fishy.
+The code of the Machine Learning code used to achieve that will be madle public in a separate git at a later date.